movitarac/project3_monica/README.md

 •    library-model        : containing different entities

-•    library-webapp        : containing the view and controllers
+•    library-webapp        : containing the view and controllers also a package containing webservice.
+This module doesn’t directly call the business module.

-•    library-webservice    : containing webservice (in construction)

 Configuration and Deployment